 In aerobic cells, free radicals are constantly produced mostly as reactive oxygen species.
 Once produced, free radicals are removed by antioxidant defenses including the enzymes catalase, glutathione peroxidase, and superoxide dismutase.
 Reactive oxygen species, including nitric oxide and related species, commonly exert a series of useful physiological effects.
 However, imbalance between prooxidant and antioxidant defenses in favor of prooxidants results in oxidative stress.
 This results in damage to lipids, proteins, and nucleic acids.
 Alone or in combination with primary factors, free radicals are involved in the cause of hundreds of diseases.

 Superoxide Dismutase supplements - do they work?

 There are vitamin companies selling supplements that they claim to have superoxide dismutase.
-I am not aware of any studies regarding the ingestion of a superoxide dismutase supplement and its effect on health.
+I am aware of few human studies regarding the ingestion of a superoxide dismutase supplement and its effect on health.
 Does this enzyme get absorbed intact from the gastrointestinal system?
 If it does, does it then make its way to the cells in the body and function similar to the intrinsic superoxide dismutase within our cells?
 Are there side effects to its use?
-Is it safe? i personally have not seen any such research to know whether taking a SOD supplement is useful.
-Hopefully some organization will do such research and we can have a better idea as to whether taking such a supplement is beneficial.
+Is it safe?
+There is little research to know whether taking a SOD supplement is useful in the long run.
+Hopefully some organization will do additional research and we can have a better idea as to whether taking such a supplement is beneficial.

 I have also seen supplements promoted to increase superoxide dismutase levels in the body.
 Again, I have not come across any human research that these superoxide dismutase enhancing supplements are effective, and if they are, which medical conditions they would be appropriate to prescribe.